cashflowy/switchless/readme.md

 ## Create new component to be exported via npm

 - create the component in `src` folder
-- add/update versions for the component
 - create the stories for the component
 - update index.js to export the component
-- update version in Welcome/List of Contents.mdx files
+- update List of Contents.mdx files
 - update version - in package.json
 - npm install - to update the packagelock version
 - npm run build - this is the build that is published to npm